tjelvar-olsson/tjelvar-olsson.github.io/_drafts/five-steps-to-show-off-the-quality-of-your-python-package.md

 ## Step 3: Calculate your code coverage using Codecov

-As you have developed your code using test-driven development you have a high coverage.
+As you have developed your code using test-driven development you have a high degree of code coverage.
 It is time to integrate the code coverage calculation into the Travis CI testing.
-We will use [Codecov.io](https://codecov.io) to do this.
+We will use [Codecov](https://codecov.io) to do this.

-Sign in using your GitHub account, sync your repos and add the one that you want to test.
+Sign in using your GitHub account, sync your repos and add the project that you want to measure the code coverage for.
 Then edit the ``.travis.yml`` file to look like the below.

 ```yaml
 language: python